d2l-ai/d2l-en/chapter_computer-vision/fcn.md

 ## [**Reading the Dataset**]

+We read
-We read the dataset using the method described in the previous section.
-Here, we specify shape of the randomly cropped output image as $320\times 480$, so both the height and width are divisible by 32.
+the semantic segmentation dataset as introduced in :numref:`sec_semantic_segmentation`.
+The output image shape of random cropping is specified as $320\times 480$: both the height and width are divisible by $32$.

 ```{.python .input}
 #@tab all